Gradient Descent: The Ultimate Optimizer: Implementing hyperoptimizers

-First, because the hyperparameters $\beta_1$ and $\beta_2$ must be strictly in the domain $(0, 1)$, we clamp the ``raw'' values to this domain using a scaled sigmoid.
-Without this step, we might accidentally adjust these values outside their domains, which ultimately leads to arithmetic exceptions.

-Second, the Adam optimizer involves the term $\sqrt{\hat{v}_t}$, which is continuous but not differentiable at $\hat{v}_t = 0$.
-Because Adam normally initializes $v_0 = 0$, backpropagation would fail on the very first step due to a division by zero error.
-We fix this problem by initializing $v_0$ to $\epsilon$ rather than 0.
+Unlike previous work, our method also allows for simultaneously optimizing \emph{all} hyperparameters of these optimizers (e.g. all of $\alpha$, $\beta_1$, and $\beta_2$ for Adam) ``for free.''
+We simply treat them just like \texttt{alpha} in the implementation.
+Our evaluation in Section~\ref{HyperOptimizeAdamEval} demonstrates that this indeed advantageous to do.
+There are, however, two important subtleties: First, because hyperparameters like $\beta_1$ and $\beta_2$ must be strictly in the domain $(0, 1)$, we clamp the ``raw'' values to this domain using a scaled sigmoid.
+Without this step, we might accidentally adjust these values outside their domains.
+Second, the Adam optimizer in particular involves the term $\sqrt{\hat{v}_i}$, which is continuous but not differentiable at $\hat{v}_i = 0$.
+Because Adam normally initializes $\hat{v}_0 = 0$, backpropagation fails on the first step due to division by zero.
+We fix this problem by initializing $\hat{v}_0$ to $\epsilon$ rather than 0.

-These two subtleties reveal a limitation of our automatic approach to hyperparameter optimization: while the domain restrictions are evident in the explicit formulas presented above (notice, for example, the $v_t$ in the denominator of the expression for $\partial w_t / \partial {\beta_2}_t$ derived above, which would immediately to signal a user the potential for division-by-zero), they are more difficult to predict and debug if the derivatives are taken automatically.
-The hyperparameter update rule does not ``know'' the domains of the hyperparameters, and so it might step too far and lead to a mysterious crash or \lstinline{nan} issue.
-In practice however, this has not been a showstopper.

-Implementing these fixes, and remembering to \lstinline{.detach()} the Adam intermediate state (i.e. $m_{t-1}$ and $v_{t-1}$) in the right place to prevent ``leaks'' in the backwards AD, we obtain the following implementation:

-\subsection{Stacking Hyperoptimizers Recursively}
+\subsection{Stacking hyperoptimizers recursively}

-At this point it is natural to ask whether the hyperoptimizer can itself be optimized; that is, whether the human-selected hyper-hyperparameter $\kappa$ to update the hyperparameters (e.g.~$\alpha$) can be adjusted by a hyper-hyperoptimizer.
-The possibility of doing so recursively \emph{ad infinitum} to obtain an optimization algorithm that is highly robust to the top-level human-chosen hyper$^n$parameter was hypothesized in Section 5.2 of \citet{DBLP:journals/corr/BaydinCRSW17}.
-Computing the gradients of these higher-order hyperparameters by hand is impossible without knowing the exact sequence of stacked optimizers ahead of time, and as we have shown above, will be extremely tedious and error prone.
+At this point it is natural to ask whether the hyperoptimizer can itself be optimized; that is, whether the hyper-hyperparameters can be adjusted by a hyper-hyperoptimizer.
+The possibility of doing so recursively \emph{ad infinitum} to obtain an optimization algorithm that is highly robust to the human-chosen hyperparameter was hypothesized by \citet{DBLP:journals/corr/BaydinCRSW17}.
+Computing the gradients of these higher-order hyperparameters by hand is impossible without knowing the exact sequence of stacked optimizers in advance, and, as discussed above, would be extremely tedious and error-prone.